Peter Klaus: Plot summary

 The story follows a German goatherd from a village named Sittendorf, today part of the town Kelbra.
 While looking for escaped goats, Peter Klaus is led to where others are playing games in the woods.
 After tasting their wine, he falls asleep and wakes up twenty years later.

+Translations

+"Der Ziegenhirt" has been translated into English a number of times: